What Is Perm Press? A Complete Guide to This Laundry Setting

 Professional Techniques for Stain Removal

-Dry cleaners employ several strategies to combat water stains on silk, including:
+Dry cleaners may use several techniques to treat water-stained silk, including:

-• Spotting: Applying solvents directly to the stain to dissolve residual minerals.
+• Spotting: Applying gentle solvents directly to the affected area

-• Blotting: Removing excess moisture gently to avoid spreading the stain.
+• Blotting: Carefully removing excess moisture to prevent spreading

 Post-Dry Cleaning Care for Silk